uman95/NN_Prunning/Mobilenet/README.md

-# MobileNet CIFAR10 PyTorch
+# Baseline Models

-MobileNet with CIFAR10 Implementation on PyTorch
+Here we've considered 4 baseline models {'MobileNet', 'VGG16', 'ResNet18' and 'ResNet50'} implementation on PyTorch and train on .........
 This Code is possible to resume and evaluate model on different GPUs or CPU environment from trained model checkpoint.
 And you can train this model on multi-gpu.